 It is also important to note that ML and AI are often interchanged or confused in the marketplace.
 There are many conflicting definitions, but we find it easier to put ML under the AI umbrella and characterize it as the ‘brain’ in the AI ecosystem.

 Robotic process automation is the last key area under AI.
 RPA serves as the mover of information between front-end systems, and typically uses simple business rules to eliminate repetitive tasks that don’t require a human such as invoicing (which we would not characterize as AI).
 However, RPA is starting to work as an enabler of ML in technical architectures.
 You could use ML within an RPA process to drive process automation.
 For example, RPA may retrieve information from a clunky front-end system that has no database to obtain key elements on customers.
 This information can feed into a hosted ML model that predicts the probability of customer churn.
 RPA tools are also using Image Recognition to read forms and application screens.
 RPA helps facilitate the flow of information into the ML “brains” and moves the outcomes from the brain to other key systems or decision makers.
-For more information on RPA, you can read this whitepaper that discusses the impact of implementing RPA, common scenarios, changes and challenges.

 AI is not a simple monolithic technology, but an ecosystem.
 It’s a usage pattern of new technological tools that have machine-learning baked into the core of how they work.
 ML serves as the brain, CI is the voice and ears, and RPA as the arms and legs enable valuable solutions.
 To ensure that AI is creating value, you must first have a clear analytics strategy that maps your business’ value creation story and overarching strategy.
 AI for AI’s sake will never be successful.
 If you have a clear strategy and/or use case, but don’t know how to activate AI, West Monroe can help.
 Reach out to us to continue the discussion.